donaldwasserman/dropbox-image-previews/README.md

 I created this simple [Probot](https://github.com/probot/probot) to automate that process, allowing you to paste a link into your github issue, comment, or pull request, and Probot will automatically reformat it into a linked image.

+Note, there may be some formatting issues depending on how the page gets edited and rendered, due to github's page rendering

 **Note:** It may take a refresh to see the image changed, as Github renders the pages entirely server-side, and there's some Probot-related queuing, tldr: YMMV.